manjeetchayel/emr-kpl-demo/README.md

-# Implementing Efficient and Reliable Producers with the Amazon Kinesis Producer Library
+Kinesis Producer implementation

 ## Overview

+This producer pushes IoT sensor data to Kinesis streams

 [Maven](https://maven.apache.org/) is used for building and dependency management.